-The Palaeozoic sequence of the Carnic and Karawanken Alps represents a strongly compressed WNW-ESE running thrust sheet complex composed of isoclinally folded anchi-to epimetamorphic Palaeozoic rocks.
+The Palaeozoic sequence of the Carnic and Karawanken Alps represents a strongly compressed WNW-ESE running thrust sheet complex composed of isoclinally folded anchito epimetamorphic Palaeozoic rocks.
 The Palaeozoic and Triassic succession was affected by both the Variscan and Alpine orogenic cycles.
-Based on illite crystallinities from the Carboniferous Hochwipfel Formation and K-Ar ages A. L. LÄUFER 1996 concluded that Variscan epizonal metamorphism was equal or slightly higher than the Alpine overprint.
+Based on illite crystallinities from the Carboniferous Hochwipfel Formation and K-Ar ages LÄUFER (1996) concluded that Variscan epizonal metamorphism was equal to or slightly higher than the Alpine overprint.
 Thus, Variscan deformations were not completely destroyed.
-In contrast the less intensely folded late Carboniferous to Triassic cover in the central and eastern Carnic Alps reached mainly anchizonal conditions with temperatures roughly between 235 and 270°C. The northernmost tectonic units adjacent to the Periadriatic Line reveal two deformation events.
-The younger epizonal metamorphism and ductile deformation is of late Alpine age and is related to Tertiary activities along the Periadriatic Line and exhumation by transpression (A. L. LÄUFER 1996).
+In contrast, the less intensely folded late Carboniferous to Triassic cover in the central and eastern Carnic Alps reached mainly anchizonal conditions with temperatures roughly between 235 and 270°C. The northernmost tectonic units adjacent to the Periadriatic Line reveal two deformation events.
+The younger epizonal metamorphism and ductile deformation is of late Alpine age and is related to Tertiary activity along the Periadriatic Fault and exhumation by transpression (LÄUFER, 1996).

-The south-verging fold-and-thrust belt developed during the Variscan orogeny in the Late Namurian or Early Westphalian.
+The south-verging fold-and-thrust belt developed during the Variscan orogeny in the late Namurian or early Westphalian.
 It is sealed by the post-Variscan cover overlying the deformed basement with a distinct angular unconformity.
-Paraconformities occur at different levels within the Palaeozoic sequence, for example, at the end of the Ordovician, in the late Middle and early Upper Devonian and in the Lower Carboniferous.
-Presumably, they were caused by sea-level changes related to the glaciation of parts of Gondwana at the end of the Ordovician, to seismic shock events, and to a palaeokarstic event, respectively.
-Lowering of sea-level and/or block faulting may also have acted at the end of the Trogkofel Stage being responsible for extensive erosion and accumulation of reworked limestones, stratigraphic gaps, formation of fissures and local karstification.
+Paraconformities occur at different levels within the Palaeozoic sequence, for example, at the end of the Ordovician, in the late Middle and early Late Devonian and in the Early Carboniferous.
+Presumably, they were caused by sea-level changes related to the glaciation of parts of Gondwana at the end of the Ordovician, to seismic shock events and to a palaeokarstic event, respectively.
+Lowering of sea-level and/or block faulting may also have acted at the end of the Trogkofel Stage being responsible for extensive erosion and